-Most University employees have a duty to report incidents of sexual misconduct, dating and domestic violence, and stalking when they are on notice of it.
-When you tell the Title IX Coordinator or another University employee about an incident, you have the right to expect the University to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
-In all cases, we strongly encourage victims to report sexual misconduct, dating and domestic violence, and stalking directly to the Title IX Coordinator.
+Most University employees have a duty to report disclosed incidents of sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking when they are on notice of it.
+When you tell the Title IX Coordinator or another campus employee about an incident, you have the right to expect the campus to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+In all cases, we strongly encourage victims to report sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking directly to the Title IX Coordinator.

 As detailed above, all University employees except physicians, licensed counselors, sexual assault victim's advocates must report to the Title IX Coordinator all relevant details about incidents of which they become aware.
-The University will need to determine what happened - and will need to know the names of the victim(s) and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.
+The campus will need to determine what happened - and will need to know the names of the victim(s) and the alleged perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.

-To the extent possible, information reported to the Title IX Coordinator or other University employee will be shared only with individuals responsible for handling the University's response to the incident.
-The University will protect the privacy of individuals involved except as otherwise required by law or University policy.
-A report may result in the gathering of extremely sensitive information about you and other individuals in the Campus community.
+To the extent possible, information reported to the Title IX Coordinator or other University employee will be shared only with individuals responsible for handling the campus' response to the incident.
+Any Supportive Measures will remain confidential except when it is not possible to maintain confidentiality in order to provide the Supportive Measures.
+The campus will protect the privacy of individuals involved except as otherwise required by law or University policy.
+A report may result in the gathering of extremely sensitive information about you and other individuals in the campus community.
 While such information is considered confidential, University policy regarding access to public records and disclosure of personal information may require disclosure of certain information concerning a reported incident.
 In such cases, efforts will be made to redact the records, as appropriate, in order to protect your identity and privacy and the privacy of other involved individuals.